LLC vs C-corp

 Definition

-What are LLC and C-corp?
+What Are LLC and C-corp?

 Limited Liability Company or LLC, a legal entity formed under state statutes, is like a hybrid between a corporation and a sole proprietorship.
 It gives business owners protection from personal liability and has pass-through income.

-C-Corporation or C-Corp is an independent legal entity that's separate from its owners and has a perpetual existence.
-It gives protection from personal liability, but does not pass-through income to its owners (shareholders).
+C-Corporation or C-Corp is an independent legal entity that’s separate from its owners and has a perpetual existence.
+It gives protection from personal liability but does not pass-through income to its owners (shareholders).

 Types

-LLC with a single member(owner) is referred to as a single member LLC, whereas if you have multiple members, it is known as multi-member LLC.
+LLC with a single member (owner) is referred to as a single-member LLC, whereas if you have multiple members, it is known as a multi-member LLC.
 Without changing the legal entity, an LLC can also elect to be treated as a C-corporation or S-corporation for tax purposes.

-There are various types of corporations (C-corp, S-Corp, B-corp, close corporation, etc), but you can't really say there are types of C-corp.
+There are various types of corporations (C-corp, S-Corp, B-corp, close corporation, etc.), but you can’t really say there are types of C-corp.
 C-corp can elect to be treated as an S-corporation.

-Ideal for
+Ideal For

-LLC is ideal for small business owners who have been running sole proprietorship and would need liability protection.
+LLC is ideal for small business owners who have been running sole proprietorships and would need liability protection.
 It is sort of the next stage that business owners move into after starting their business as a sole proprietorship.

 C-corp is ideal for startups who wish to raise outside capital and are expecting high-growth.
 Shares in a C-corp can be easily bought and sold.
 That's one of the reasons why investors love C-corp.